Should You Increase The Credit Limit On Your Credit Card?

 Here is what you can do to better your chances:

 If your card payments have been sporadic at best, the chances of you getting a credit increase would likely be zero.
-If you are planning to request for an increase, be consistent and prompt with your payments for at least six to 12 months before submitting your application for an increase.
+If you are planning to request for an increase, be consistent.
+Ensure prompt payments for at least six to 12 months before submitting your application for an increase.

 - Apply when you have a pay raise